 The protection of endangered tree species is regulated by the Washington Species Protection Agreement (CITES).
 Trade relevant, endangered tropical tree species should be used in a naturally sustainable way.
-The CITES lists more than 200 types of endangered woods available for trade at this time.
+The CITES lists several hundreds species of endangered woods available for trade at this time.
 For species with the highest protection level (WA Appendix 1) strict trade prohibitions exist, similar to that for ivory.
 Species of the second and third protection level can only be traded with strict regulations.
 The total production chain must be monitored from harvest to shipping.
 Import countries like Germany monitor the introduction with trained customs personnel and species protection agencies.
 As practical recognition assistance, the Thünen Institute has created a computer-supported determination software, “CITESwoodID”, which is implemented throughout Europe.

 The most frequently internationally traded tree species and CITES-listed tree species are American mahogany, the decorative African Afrormosia and the Ramin imported primarily from Malaysia and Indonesia.